knowit/snappysense/aws-iot-backend/DATA-MODEL.md

 Whatever is in the present document is therefore only human-level documentation (though it should agree with the programs, of course).

-(Previously there were two other tables, IDEAL and AGGREGATE.
-Those have been removed, and prose referring to them should be ignored.
-Also, this data model has been simplified significantly from some earlier drafts.)

 ## LOCATION